Why Your First Week Off Doesn’t Feel Restful

 Most high achievers carry the same lens they use at work straight into their time off.
 At work, efficiency is smart.
 Optimization is how you build something.
 Those habits got you here.
 I'm not arguing with that.

 But when you apply that lens to rest, you end up working hard at vacation.
 You filter desire through productivity.
-You ask "is this the best use of this moment?" instead of "what do I actually want right now?"
-I noticed myself trying to optimize my time off—the same habits I often help people untangle through authenticity coaching.
-But it gets me.
-Every single time.
-I just catch it happening sooner than I have before.
+You ask "is this the best use of my rest?" instead of "what would feel restorative?"
+As a coach, I often help my clients with this type of realignment, but it still gets me every time.
+I just catch it sooner than I have before so I can reclaim my rest.

 S I D E N O T E